Mindinventory/mi_country_picker/README.md

       },
     );
 ```
-Set the initial country with `CountryPicker.getInitialValue`, by default, it takes `+91` code
+get the initial country with `CountryPicker.getInitialValue`, by default, it takes `+91` code
 ```dart
 CountryPicker.getInitialValue(context: context,initialCountryValue: "+1");
 ```